Fotheringay (Elliston, Virginia)

 Fotheringay is a historic plantation home located near Elliston, Montgomery County, Virginia.
 The house was built about 1796, and is a two-story, five bay brick dwelling with a hipped roof and deep two-story rear ell.
 It features a projecting two-level provincial type portico.
 The house was originally built as a three bay dwelling with the portico on the southernmost bay.
 It was expanded to the full five bays in the 1950s.
-It was the home of Col. George Hancock (1754–1820).
+It was the home of Col. George Hancock The home was built by slaves and the bricks were fired on site.
+Hancock is entombed in a triangular vault on site.
+He is rumored to be in the upright position looking over his slaves.
+The next owner, Henry Edmundson (June 14, 1814 – December 16, 1890), was an American lawyer, congressman, farmer, slave owner and Confederate officer.
+He is also buried in a private cemetery on the land.

 It was listed on the National Register of Historic Places in 1969.